WillSams/everest-testing/README.md

 ## Use Cases and Applications - [video](https://www.youtube.com/watch?v=OJ6kjHRPkyY)

-- **Commercial Charging Networks:** Deployment in public and private charging networks to provide reliable and efficient charging services.
+- **Commercial Charging Networks:** Deployment in public and private charging networks to provide reliablegit and efficient charging services.
 - **Residential Charging Solutions:** Integration with home energy management systems to optimize charging based on energy availability and cost.
 - **Fleet Management:** Support for electric vehicle fleets by providing centralized management and control of charging operations.